denny/ShinyCMS-ruby/README.md

 This version is built in Ruby on Rails, and has support for cloud hosting (Heroku, AWS, etc).

-This started out as as an educational exercise, giving me an opportunity to build a Ruby on Rails application from scratch and largely by myself.
-It's also been nice to have time for proper testing (100% coverage!), regular refactoring, and all the other things I don't get to do enough of at work. :)
+This rewrite started out as as an educational exercise, giving me an opportunity to build a Ruby on Rails application from scratch and largely by myself.
+It's also been nice to have time for proper testing (100% coverage!), regular refactoring, and all the other things I don't get to do enough of at work :)

 ## Current Features